top of page

 CONCLUSION

 Whether you are contemplating a landlord and tenant or real property agreement, it is important to clearly outline each party’s legal relationship and their respective obligations in the form of a well-written and properly executed contract.
 Legal pitfalls are most likely avoided by hiring an attorney to advise you as your legal rights and potential issues, and to draft the necessary documents to best protect your interests.
-Either way, whether your are contemplating an agreement or confronted with a legal dispute, your interests are best served by consulting or hiring an attorney.
+Either way, whether your are contemplating an agreement or confronted with a legal dispute, your interests are best served by consulting or hiring an eviction attorney.

 Last updated March 14, 2023.